CHS Course Descriptions

 Prerequisites: None.

-Curriculum map: COLL 100 is a degree requirement for the Bachelor of Science in Health Sciences.
+Curriculum map: COLL 100 is a degree requirement for first-time college students in the Bachelor of Science in Health Sciences.

 COLL 100B Healthcare Student Success Seminar B (1 cr)